About Philadelphia Hebrew Public Charter School

 The network’s first school in Philadelphia, Philadelphia Hebrew Public, opened in 2019, serving 156 students in kindergarten and 1st grade.
 The school will expand to 4th grade in 2022-23 and will add a grade level each year until it ultimately serves grades K to 8 in the 2026-27 school year.
 PHP provides students with a sophisticated core curriculum in English Language Arts, mathematics, Modern Hebrew, the sciences, social studies, art, music, and physical education.

-This is an exciting time to join Philadelphia Hebrew Public in its fourth year.
-Join a remarkable community of educators and social change-makers who are passionate about meaningful integration and global education and are relentlessly committed to ensuring students from all backgrounds attain high levels of academic achievement.
+Join a remarkable community of educators and social changemakers who are passionate about meaningful integration and global education and are relentlessly committed to ensuring students from all backgrounds attain high levels of academic achievement.
 We select individuals who share our vision and are willing to put in the hard work to achieve it.
-We are seeking a driven Elementary Teacher for the 2022-2023 school year that operates with a high sense of urgency and possesses a strong work ethic.
-Candidates for this position do NOT need to speak Hebrew.
-The School is fully committed to a culturally diverse faculty and student body.
-The school is eager to consider applications from traditionally underrepresented groups.
+We are seeking an operational mastermind to play a critical role in leading and supporting Philadelphia Hebrew Public with operational excellence in pursuit of our bold vision.

 Duties and Responsibilities